This section mainly covers characteristics that are protected in the Equality Act.

 Data we make public

-We use the information you give to produce national data for all applicants and successful applicants, which we make public on our website.
-Making this data public reflects the wish of the clinical psychology training community to be open about the data and to make it available to applicants and to others who may find it useful e.g. for research.
+We use the information you give to produce national data for all applicants and successful applicants, and make it public on our website.
+This reflects the wish of the clinical psychology training community to be open about the data and to make it available to applicants and to others who may find it useful e.g. for research.

 This data is anonymised so no applicant is identified, and we also group together some categories with small numbers to maintain anonymity.